Khaleem Hyland

-Khaleem Hyland (born 5 June 1989) is a Trinidadian international footballer who plays for Al-Batin as a midfielder.
+Khaleem Hyland (born 5 June 1989) is a Trinidadian professional footballer who plays as a defensive midfielder for Al-Batin and the Trinidad and Tobago national team.

 Club career

 Early career

 Born in Carenage, Hyland began his career in 2007 with San Juan Jabloteh.
 In May 2007 it was announced that English side Portsmouth were close to agreeing a deal for the player.
 In August 2007, Hyland went on trial with Scottish side Celtic, but a £450,000 bid from the club was turned down.
 After he left San Juan Jabloteh in May 2008, Portsmouth were once again linked with signing Hyland.
 However, the club's initial application for a work permit was rejected by the Home Office.
 In September 2008 Portsmouth announced that they were still interested in signing Hyland.
 Hyland had to wait for a work permit to join Portsmouth, and it was announced that he would move to the club's Belgian feeder club, Zulte Waregem.